 Wearing eyeglass has been a reserve of the optically impaired and those seeking eye protection from dirt and sunshine.
 Google Glass on the other hand pioneers an era of wearable eyeglass, purely for leisure and non-medical prescriptions.

 Doctors have repeatedly cautioned against the extended use of eyeglass.
-For whatever reason, living without glass is the best option for anyone wishing to maintain good vision for many years.
+For whatever reason, living without glass is the best option for anyone wishing to maintain a good vision for many years.
 Of course, the visually impaired need them, for one reason or another. but the eyeglass will cause eye strain and may impair the eyes eventually.

-Consecutive one hour use of any eyeglass will result in light sensitivity, dizziness, burning and eye dryness!
+Consecutive one-hour use of any eyeglass will result in light sensitivity, dizziness, burning, and eye dryness!
 According to Dr. Joseph Marcola, ‘eyeglasses WORSEN rather than improve vision’.

 Cancer Related Concerns